Down Syndrome Association of Wisconsin - Fox Cities

 As a new parent to a child with Down syndrome, we are here to provide friendship, support, resources and information.

-Please call Maria, our Parent Network Coordinator at 920-418-5533 or maria@dsawfoxcities.org OR join our email list to receive emails about upcoming family gatherings and other events.
+Please join our group or our email list to receive emails about upcoming family gatherings and other events.
 Also, if you decide to become a member of DSAW-Fox Cities, you will have access to a safe place where you can ask questions or for advice from the other parents of DSAW-Fox Cities.
+There are no fees to join DSAW-Fox Cities.

 Baby Announcement